meteor/react-packages/packages/react-meteor-accounts/README.md

 ## Usage

-Utilities for each data source are available in two React paradigms: hooks for use in functional components and higher-order components (HOCs) for use with class components.
+Utilities for each data source are available for the two ways of writing React components: hooks and higher-order components (HOCs).
+Hooks can only be used in functional components.
+HOCs can be used for both functional and class components, but are primarily for the latter.

 _Note:_ All HOCs forward refs.